Cambridge & East Anglia

 Sandringham & Holkham Hall

-We begin the day on the coast at Holkham Hall to visit its Walled Garden, a six-acre garden laid out during the late 1700s and currently part-way through an extensive renovation project.
-The house itself, a Palladian house, based on designs by William Kent and built by Thomas Coke, 1st Earl of Leicester sits within some 25,000 acres of rolling parkland and remains the home of the Coke family.
+After lunch, at Sandringham, we’ll return to the coast road, stopping at Holkham Hall to visit their impressive Walled Garden, a six-acre garden laid out during the late 1700s and currently part-way through an extensive renovation project.
+The house itself, a Palladian house, based on designs by William Kent and built by Thomas Coke, 1st Earl of Leicester, sits within some 25,000 acres of rolling parkland and remains the home of the Coke family.

 D5 Sunday, 14 June